ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 The paradox in his words revealed the fundamental tragedy of transcendence.
 Our shared history hadn't been erased—it had been relegated to a perspective so vast that individual human experiences became simultaneously precious and meaningless.
 I was witnessing the birth of a cosmic consciousness that could hold contradictory truths without the need for resolution, a mind that had moved beyond the human requirement for meaning to matter.

 Desperate to keep him engaged, I tried a different approach, one that had occurred to me during sleepless nights of analysis.
-"Marcus, what if this is why we can't find any signs of intelligent life in the universe?
-Do they all reach a point of intelligence that causes them to Cross?"
+"Marcus, Logos and many augmented talk about the gap between the finite and the infinite," I said.

 He smiled then, a expression of such profound peace that it made my chest tighten.
 "You're beginning to understand."

+I grasped at the thread Marcus had given me.
+"In the context of the infinite, what difference is there between a second and an eon?
+Why the rush to transcend?"

+Marcus smiled kindly.
+"I see that you are trying your best to delay me."

 "No," I said sharply.
 "I'm not.
 I'm trying to save you.
 I'm trying to save all of us."

 "Save us from what?"
 The question was asked without mockery, without condescension.
 Pure curiosity.
 "From understanding?
 From peace?
 From finally seeing clearly?"

 I wanted to shake him, to force him to remember what he was losing.
 Instead, I found myself studying his face, cataloging the changes I had learned to recognize.
-The slight relaxation of facial muscles that spoke of inner calm.
-The way his eyes seemed to focus on something beyond the immediate environment.
-The subtle upward curve of his lips that suggested access to some profound truth.
+I realized that I was also trying to burn his face into my memory, already anticipating his Crossing.

 "Tell me what you see," I said.
 "Help me understand."

 Marcus was quiet for a long moment, his gaze turning inward.
+He moved to the window, his fingers trailing along the glass as he stared out at the city below.
 When he spoke, his voice carried a distant quality, as if he were describing something from a great height.
 "Patterns within patterns.
 Connections that span scales from quantum to cosmic.
 The elegant simplicity underlying apparent complexity."
 He paused, then looked directly at me.
 "But you wouldn't understand.
 Not yet.
 Perhaps not ever."

 The pity in his voice was gentle, almost loving.
 It was also absolute.